snowplow-archive/snowplow.github.com/_posts/2015-xx-xx-snowplow-r65-scarlet-rosefinch.md

 <h2><a name="automaticStreams">5.
 Removal of automatic stream creation</a></h2>

 The Kinesis apps will no longer automatically create a stream if they detect that the configured stream does not exist.
-This is so that if you make a typo when configuring the stream name, the error will be obvious immediately rather than creating a stream which no other app interacts with.
+This means that if you make a typo when configuring the stream name, the mistake will immediately cause an error rather than creating a misnamed stream which no other app interacts with.

 <h2><a name="tokenization">6.
 Improved Elasticsearch index initialization</a></h2>